-Dessevelle Ormania marked from Osumali Baamamaa

-Reasonable Comments received from Council Response -

-alternatives presented stakeholders during the clarification, amendment to
+Reasonable alternatives presented Comments received from stakeholders during the Council Response - clarification, amendment to

 by the Council consultation the proposal, rejection of

-concerns with Council's
+by the obtained constitution concerns with Council's

 supporting reasons

 that Ysgol Talwrn faces and

 is rejected and not

 considered further.

 6.1.8 Establish a multi - No responses were received This reasonable alternative

 site school, Ysgol for this suggestion. was discussed in section

 Talwrn and Ysgol Y 6.3.8 of the Consultation

 Graig Document and there were

 Based on approx. £3.4m numerous disadvantages to

 cost to extend both the alternative.
 As this

 schools.
 (An extension to reasonable alternative does

 both schools would be not meet the key challenges

 required to provide that Ysgol Talwrn faces, it is

 sufficient capacity). rejected and not considered

 further.

 6.1.9 Address current 15 responders provided This option does not address

 and projected future comments to suggest they the following:

 maintenance spend at would prefer this option to the • Age ranges of more than 2

 Ysgol Talwrn proposal years at Ysgol Talwrn.

-• Significant specific teaching
+Significant specific teaching

 Based on borrowing of commitment for the

-£360k over 20 years. headteacher of Ysgol Talwrn

-2300k over 20 years. • Difficult to tailor the teaching
+£360k over 20 years. headteacher of Ysgol TalwrnDifficult to tailor the teaching

-The current and in a school of Talwrn's size to
+in a school of Talwrn's size to

-projected future target the needs of all pupils
+The current and target the needs of all pupils

-maintenance costs of including pupils with
+projected future including pupils with

-£360,000 can be broken Additional Learning Needs
+maintenance costs of Additional Learning Needs

-down as follows: and the Most Able and
+£360,000 can be broken and the Most Able and

-Internal works Talented pupils.
+down as follows: Talented pupils.

-£29,500 • Does not provide a suitable
+Internal works • Does not provide a suitable

-External works environment to deliver the
+£29,500 environment to deliver the

-£80,500 new curriculum for Wales
+External works new curriculum for Wales

-New temporary • Does not address the need to
+£80,500 Does not address the need to

-classroom provide sufficient places in
+New temporary classroom provide sufficient places in

 £250,000 the school.

 A quotation for a similar • If the current and projected

 sized temporary future maintenance spend

 classroom was received was funded through

 in August 2019 by the unsupported borrowing, the

 Council and the annual repayment cost would

 estimated price was be approximately £28k.

 £308,000 in total (£185k Lose the opportunity for

 for the mobile classroom, significant capital investment

 £11k for additional at a time of financial

 equipment and £112k for constraint.

-foundation works and Does not address the
+foundation works and Does not address the variation in the cost per pupil

 connecting the mobile variation in the cost per pupil

-classroom to utility and equality or provision as
+classroom to utility and equality or provision as smaller schools receive a

-services) smaller schools receive a
+services) Smaller Schools receive d